KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                             the 02hex value actually means 60ms and FFhex means no delay.

                         - Min/Max
-                            Can only be used when no Options attribute is set.
+                            Can only be used when no Options attribute is set and with a number type.
 This will limit the value the user is allowed to enter between Min and Max.
 The provided value needs to be hex again with leading zeros according to the type.
                     -->